adicu/learn.devfe.st/datascience/index.md

 features_nd = features.toarray()
 ```

-As a final step, weâll split the training data to get an evaluation set through Scikit-learnâs built-in cross_validation function.
+As a final step, we'll split the training data to get an evaluation set through Scikit-learn's built-in cross_validation function.
 All we need to do is provide the data and assign a training percentage (in this case, 90%).

 ```python